Similipal National Park to open for tourists from November 1 | Business

 The Similipal National Park houses 1,076 species of plants belonging to 102 families and 96 species of orchids.
 It also boasts of innumerable medicinal and aromatic plants, which provide a source of earnings for the tribal people.

 The park also has a sizeable population of reptiles, which includes snakes and turtles.
-Besides Mugger crocodiles are seen on the bank of river Khairi.
+Besides Mugger crocodile are seen on the bank of river Khairi.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)